Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

 Act II: The Social Media “Certification” Shuffle

-The next wave of scams is happening online.
-These pages or profiles look friendly, and even local.
+These pages or profiles look friendly and even local.
 They sometimes use language like:

 “DM us today!
 Get your official Kentucky cannabis certification for just $199!”

-1. They message you through Facebook, TikTok or Instagram
+They message you through Facebook, TikTok, or Instagram.
+Then they:

-3. They request payment through Cash App, Zelle, Venmo, or Apply Pay
+- Request payment through Cash App, Zelle, Venmo, or Apple Pay

 Worst of all, they often claim their “ID” will let you buy cannabis across state lines.